Accelerated BA/MA Program in Communication

 This program allows outstanding undergraduates to begin the coursework for the Master of Arts in Communication during their senior year.
 Students interested in the ABM program should talk with their advisor as early in their studies as possible and apply before they have completed 90 credit hours.
 Working with their advisor, undergraduates accepted into this program begin a carefully tailored course of study which will allow them to complete their BA. degree while they also beginning the coursework toward their MA.
 Up to 12 hours of graduate course work may be applied to both the undergraduate and graduate programs.
 To apply, students should have an overall minimum 3.25 grade point average and must submit an application form, a copy of their transcript and two reference letters from Department of Communication and Film faculty to the Director of Graduate Studies.

 How to Apply:

 Once the student has discussed the ABM option with their advisor, here are the application steps:

-2. After the application is submitted, the student asks their faculty recommenders to send their letters to the Director of Graduate Studies (DGS).
+2. Student sends the application form, unofficial transcript and faculty recommendation letters to the Director of Graduate Studies (DGS).